Back To Search Results

 Relative to silent and missense mutations, nonsense and frameshift mutations are much less forgiving to the cell and organism and more likely to cause pathology.
 Nonsense mutations occur when a single nucleotide change results in a stop codon (UGA, UAA, UAG), resulting in premature termination of protein translation.
 The result of a nonsense mutation will vary, however, on how close the new stop codon is to the original and also how much of the protein’s functional sub-domains are still present.
 If the nonsense mutation resulted in a new stop codon just upstream of the original, this would likely disrupt protein function much less than a new stop codon placed immediately after the start codon.[19][20]
 The majority of cases of beta-thalassemia, for example, are caused by a variety of nonsense mutations with varying degrees of severity.[21]

+Frameshift mutations, in contrast, result from either the insertion of a new nucleotide into the DNA strand or the deletion of a pre-existing nucleotide.
+This can occur through transposons, toxins, mutagens, or viruses.
+The human papillomavirus (HPV), for example, relies on the insertion of its genetic material into the host’s genome for its life cycle to progress successfully.[22]
 The insertion of its genome alters the reading frame of nearby codons, and every codon downstream of insertion is changed.
 Consequently, whether viral or not in origin, the earlier a frameshift mutation occurs within a gene, the more deleterious its effects are.
-Interestingly, frameshift mutations can result in a premature stop codon if the downstream codon shift into one of the three stop codons.
+Interestingly, frameshift mutations can result in a premature stop codon if the downstream codon shifts into one of the three stop codons.
 However, insertion or deletion of nucleotides will not cause a frameshift mutation in situations where the number of nucleotides is a multiple of 3.
 In this situation, a new amino acid would be inserted or deleted from the structure with varying effects on protein structure and function.
 Frameshift mutations are notable due to their implication in the pathogenesis of various cancers, particularly prostate and colorectal cancer.[23][24]

 A unique type of small DNA mutation is the trinucleotide repeat expansion.
 This is a type of mutation where “slippage” occurs during DNA replication, resulting in repeated copying of the same codon.
 Slippage occurs due to repetitive sequences, typically G-C, located in the vicinity of one another.
-During DNA replication, when the double-stranded DNA (dsDNA) is unwound to single-stranded DNA (ssDNA), nucleotides located in the repetitive regions have the opportunity to base-pair to other nucleotides on the same strand resulting in the formation of a single strand loop.
-This single strand loop is then copied, which typically results in the expansion of the repetitive sequences.[25][26]
+During DNA replication, when the double-stranded DNA (dsDNA) is unwound to single-stranded DNA (ssDNA), nucleotides located in the repetitive regions have the opportunity to base-pair to other nucleotides on the same strand, resulting in the formation of a single-strand loop.
+This single-strand loop is then copied, which typically results in the expansion of the repetitive sequences.[25][26]
 The single-strand loop and subsequent expansion can also occur during DNA repair.[27]
+If located within a gene or its regulatory components, this can result in either impaired production of a product or a dysfunctional product.[28]
+Examples of diseases that occur due to trinucleotide repeat expansion include Fragile X syndrome, Huntington disease, Friedrich Ataxia, and numerous other neurodegenerative disorders.
+Many of these diseases are hereditary and progressively worsen in each subsequent generation as the number of trinucleotide repeats increases.[28]

 Cellular Level

+Genetic mutations affect both prokaryotic and eukaryotic cells in both beneficial and harmful ways.
+Genetic mutations result in genetic variation, which is a prerequisite for natural selection.
+A genetic mutation may result in higher or lower fitness of the organism depending on the consequences of the mutation.[29]
+Those organisms with higher fitness are more likely to reproduce and pass on their genetics, including any mutations, to subsequent generations.
+For example, bacteria can become resistant to antibiotics throughout thousands of generations due to, in part, the acquisition of new mutations.[30]
+Similarly, viruses such as HIV develop resistance to anti-viral medications, allowing their continued replication and spread.
+Bacteria, and particularly viruses, are prone to accumulating genetic mutations due to their very rapid generation times and decreased ability to repair their DNA.
+However, eukaryotic cells also are susceptible to acquiring mutations despite robust DNA damage repair mechanisms.[31]
 Deleterious mutations in a somatic cell may render the cell less able to carry out its required roles within its organ.
 The rate of somatic mutations is much more rapid than DNA damage repair (DDR) pathways can function, allowing these mutated cells to continue proliferating.
 As organisms age, their cells accumulate mutations that are initially tolerated well but will gradually decline tissue and organ function over time.
 This occurs via the process of apoptosis, or programmed cell death.
-As cellular stress or damage crosses a certain threshold, an irreversible cascade of proteins and signaling molecules are activated within the cell, ultimately leading to its demise.[32][33]
+As cellular stress or damage crosses a certain threshold, an irreversible cascade of proteins and signaling molecules is activated within the cell, ultimately leading to its demise.[32][33]

 These cells are replaced by the division of other neighboring cells so that loss in function in a tissue is not noticeable to the organism.
 In other situations, cells do not undergo apoptosis but instead are restricted from further progression through the cell cycle and enter an irreversible state termed senescence.
 They are still able to perform many normal cellular activities but can no longer replicate.
-Gradually, either through apoptosis or senescence, tissues and organs have decreased functioning and slower healing rates, and the organism experiences the process of aging.
+Gradually, either through apoptosis or senescence, tissues, and organs have decreased functioning and slower healing rates, and the organism experiences the process of aging.
 However, not all cells enter a state of senescence or undergo apoptosis even if they have acquired a significant mutational burden.
 Either process and its regulatory pathways can experience genetic mutations, thereby becoming defective and resulting in continued cell survival and replication.[34]

 This can lead to the development of cancerous cells should these cells continue to replicate and acquire new mutations.
 For example, the mutation of a key regulatory gene, TP53, and its product p53, can affect numerous apoptotic and DNA repair pathways and is implicated in the development of various cancers.
 Normally, p53 can activate DNA repair enzymes in the presence of DNA damage, it can arrest cell growth at the G1/S restriction point, and it can also initiate apoptosis or cellular senescence.
 TP53 mutation can interrupt any of these crucial functions.
 This mutation is often found alongside mutations in genes that enhance growth, limit inhibitory signals, and reduce dependence on signaling from neighboring cells.[35]
+Other disruptions in TP53 can occur due to HPV, as it encodes a protein called E6, which binds to and inactivates p53.
+This is part of the pathogenesis of HPV and how certain HPV types, such as HPV 16, have a higher probability of causing pre-cancerous and cancerous lesions.
+Typically, such cancer-causing mutations are spontaneous and only affect somatic cells, thereby sparing the offspring of any individual with such mutations.
+However, genetic mutations can also affect the gametes, in which case such acquired mutations would be spread to offspring.

 Function

 The acquisition of genetic mutations, particularly those that impact protein structure, function, or expression, is a prerequisite for natural selection, particularly if they significantly impact the organism’s phenotype.
 Mutations can result in either a positive or negative impact on an organism’s fitness.
 However, most tend to be slightly deleterious and selected against.
-However, it is important to note that traits which offer high fitness in one environment may be deleterious in others.
+However, it is important to note that traits that offer high fitness in one environment may be deleterious in others.
 A mutation’s variable impact on fitness in different environments can lead to speciation.
 It results in different populations with varying fitness levels in a given context, thereby causing a barrier to reproduction.[36][37]

 Barriers to reproduction between populations are crucial in forming new species, and genetic mutations are ultimately necessary for this to occur.
 Furthermore, there are vast differences between species in their baseline rate of genetic mutation, which also contributes to natural selection and evolution.
 For example, RNA viruses have a rate of 10^-3 per base per generation, while humans have a rate of 10^-8 per base per generation.[38][39]
+This evolutionary process is one explanatory mechanism for the tendency of viruses to become rapidly resistant to anti-viral medications.
+Although mutations serve as the driver of natural selection and evolution, they also contribute to many disease states, cancer formation, and aging.[40]

 Mechanism